-One third of the respondents reported that their security solution has blocked a malware attack in the last week.
+One third of the respondents to the annual security survey 2017 reported that their security solution has blocked a malware attack in the last week.
 16.7% of the respondents suffered a malware infection in the last six months of 2017 compared to 14% in 2016.
 The Security survey can be downloaded from here.

 Reliable end user feedback from all continents

-In our annual security survey we received responses from over 100 countries coming from all continents around the globe.
+In the annual security survey 2017 we received responses from over 100 countries coming from all continents around the globe.
 The survey was conducted from December 20th, 2017 to January 10th, 2018.
 Some highlights are:

 - A majority of users (83%) were well protected in the last 6 months, having not suffered a malware infection in this period.
 Almost exactly a third (33%) stated that their security product had blocked malware within the last week, indicating how easy it is to encounter a threat.